 \subsection{Observability}

-We have assumed full observability so far.
-We test the impact of that assumption by performing additional experiments.
-Figures referenced here show the evolution for DQN, but qualitative results are identical for PPO.
+So far, we have assumed full observability.
+To test that assumption's impact, we perform additional experiments. \Cref{fig:observability} shows the evolution for DQN, qualitative results are identical for PPO.

-First, we do not allow agents to observe the full price grid.
-As \Cref{fig:full_price_grid} shows for DQN, this has little impact on their performance with agents quickly finding the interval between competitive and collusive prices.
-Second, we remove the opponent's inventory from an agent's observation.
-The result, as seen in \Cref{fig:no_opp_inventory}, again has little impact on DQN's performance, with the collusion index dropping from $0.43$ to $0.41$ for PPO, and from $0.23$ to $0.21$ for DQN.
-Third, we do not allow agents to observe time within an episode. \Cref{fig:no_t} shows only a small impact on DQN's performance.
+First, we remove the opponent's inventory from an agent's observation.
+This has little impact on DQN's performance, with the collusion index dropping from $0.43$ to $0.41$ for PPO, and from $0.23$ to $0.21$ for DQN.
+Second, we do not allow agents to observe time within an episode.
+We see only a small impact on DQN's performance.
 The collusion index drops to $0.36$ for PPO, and to $0.19$ for DQN.